-- Desktop assessment of existing well construction details and previous sampling methods. - Submission of Bore Access Request form to Department of Water. - Review and evaluation of existing groundwater survey wells, including: - Location of existing groundwater survey wells. - Assessment of well condition for suitability to be used for baseline sampling. - Assessing accessibility and marking locations identified as requiring installation of new groundwater survey wells.
+- Desktop assessment of existing well construction details and previous sampling methods. - Submission of Bore Access Request form to Department of Water. - Review and evaluation of existing groundwater survey wells, including: - Location of existing groundwater survey wells. - Assessment of well condition for suitability to be used for baseline sampling. - Gauging groundwater survey wells to assess depth and standing water level. - Assessing accessibility and marking locations identified as requiring installation of new groundwater survey wells.

-The review and evaluation of the existing groundwater well network determined that the existing well network was unsuitable due to inappropriate screen depths (i.e. screens were at a depth where potential 'initial' impact from road construction may not be identified) and locations.
+The review and evaluation of the existing groundwater well network determined that the existing well network was unsuitable due to inappropriate screen depth (i.e. screens were at a depth where potential 'initial' impact from road construction may not be identified) and locations.
 Accordingly, monitoring at these wells was discontinued.
 Critical data gaps were identified within the existing groundwater survey network, resulting in additional survey wells being installed.
-The baseline survey was revised based on the identified gaps and implemented in part for survey event 2 and in full for survey event 3 onwards.
+The baseline survey was revised based on the identified gaps and implemented in part for survey event 2 and in full for survey events 3 and onwards.